cowls/ooxml_wordreader/README.md

 ### Why not use Apache POI?

 Apache POI is a huge project, containing 10s of thousands of classes.
-Unfortunately, this causes problems when you want to read word documents in android applications as the android JVM complains when loading more then ~65000 classes.
+Unfortunately, this causes problems when you want to read word documents in android applications as the android JVM complains when loading more then 65536 methods which apache POI exceeds.

-This can also be used when simpel word doc reading is required in other java apps and you only want to include a small library to manage it.
+This can also be used when simple word doc reading is required in other java apps and you only want to include a small library to manage it.

 ## Building OOXML Reader source